cypress-io/cypress-documentation/content/guides/cloud/smart-orchestration.md

 2. Click "Project Settings" with the right-hand sidebar.
 3. Scroll to the Smart Orchestration section within Project Settings page.
 4. Toggle "Auto Cancellation".

-<DocsImage src="/img/guides/smart-orchestration/enable-cancel-run.png" alt="Enable cancellation of test runs upon first failure"></DocsImage>
+5. Set the "failures before auto canceling" threshold (or just leave it at the recommended value).

+<DocsImage src="/img/guides/cloud/smart-orchestration/auto-cancellation-active.png" alt="Enable Auto Cancellation"></DocsImage>

 <Alert type="bolt">

 <strong class="alert-header">CI Tip: Save Time</strong>

-In addition to reducing CI costs with Auto Cancellation, also consider [Spec Prioritization](#Spec-Prioritization) to reduce the time it takes to fix issues and deploy changes.
+In addition to Auto Cancellation, consider reducing CI costs further by enabling [Spec Prioritization](#Spec-Prioritization) to surface test failures earlier in the run, and reduce the time it takes to fix issues and deploy changes.

 </Alert>